nhsconnect/FHIR-CDS/pages/explore/api_consent.md

   <td><code>0..1</code></td>
   <td>Period</td>
   <td>Timeframe for data controlled by this consent</td>
-  <td>This MAY be populated, but if 'null' then assume the dataPeriod is active and open-ended</td>
+  <td>This MAY be populated, but if not then assume the dataPeriod is active and open-ended</td>
 </tr>
 <tr>
   <td><code>data</code></td>